|

 parent, a teacher, a policy maker, or a recovering victim of enforced childishness,

-you need to read this book.”
+to read this book.”

-John Taylor Gatto, author of Dumbing Us Down and The Underground
+—John Taylor Gatto, author of Dumbing Us Down and The Underground

-; former New York City and New York State
+History of American Education; former New York City and New York State

 Teacher of the Year